 Blockchain circumvents the need for an intermediary in the payment process that traditionally has had a convoluted journey.
-Blockchain application development can enable faster transactions in cross-border peer-to-peer (P2P) remittances.
+Blockchain mobile app development can enable faster transactions in cross-border peer-to-peer (P2P) remittances.
 Seamless payments can increase the efficiency of transactions in regions that lack effective financial services.
 Similarly, property management workflows, contracts in the Finance and Insurance sector can be rendered more efficient through a central system of recording ownership.

-Five major sectors that have begun observing the first wave of disruption due to Blockchain development are:
+Five major sectors that have begun observing the first wave of disruption due to Blockchain development services are:

 1. Financial Services and Banking

-Blockchain provides a secure system to register immutable records of the millions of transactions that take place within a Financial Services organization.
+Blockchain fintech app development provides a secure system to register immutable records of the millions of transactions that take place within a Financial Services organization.
 The decentralized and distributed ledger system alleviates the risk of frauds that have been ailing the Finance pipeline.
 It is also purported that transactions would be cheaper up on the wider adoption of the technology.

 In the Insurance industry, underwriting and claims processing are the most labor and time-intensive processes.
 Hence, it is only logical that the early adopters look for Blockchain use cases in these areas of operation.
-Insurers can partner with a Blockchain development company to deploy tools that provide them visibility in existing and past insurance policies or claims associated with property/insured in the question.
+Insurers can partner with a Blockchain application development company to deploy tools that provide them visibility in existing and past insurance policies or claims associated with property/insured in the question.